joseconti/simple-contact/Documents.md

 ### Automated checks
 - Install dependencies with `composer install`.
 - Run coding standards via `composer phpcs`.
+- Execute unit tests with `composer test` to validate the notification delivery workflow using Brain Monkey.

 ### Manual checklist
 1. Activate the plugin and confirm the `{prefix}sc_contacts` table is created (verify via database inspection or tools like `wp db tables`).